lantleUofT/Individualized_event_segmentation_kids_sliding_window/README.md

 ### 4. Phenotype file

-A single CSV (`phenotype_file`) with one row per subject, containing EID (subject ID with or without sub-) and an Age value.
+A single CSV (`phenotype_file` in config) with one row per subject, containing EID (subject ID with or without sub-) and an Age value.

 ---